At Everest Community Academy we offer a broad and balanced curriculum which creates:

 - Supports the spiritual, cultural and moral development of our students

-- Clear progress over 5 years to meet the most ambitious targets.
+- Clear progress over 5 years to meet ambitious targets.

 - There should be depth before breadth.
 Maximise learning time in all subjects.